openharmony/docs/en/device-dev/driver/driver-hdf-sample.md

 HDF_INIT(g_sampleDriverEntry);
 ```

-## Compiling the Code for Interaction<a name="section6205173816412"></a>
+## Implementing Interaction Between the Application and the Driver

-The following is the sample code compiled based on HDF for interaction between the driver and user-state applications.
-You can place the code in **drivers/adapter/uhdf** for compilation.
-For details about the **build.gn** file, see **drivers/framework/sample/platform/uart/dev/build.gn**.
+Write the code for interaction between the user-mode application and the driver.
+Place the code in the **drivers/adapter/uhdf** directory for compilation.
+For details about **build.gn**, see **drivers/framework/sample/platform/uart/dev/build.gn**.

 ```
 #include <fcntl.h>
 #include <sys/stat.h>